Riverstallions-99/SG_Tech504_python/learn_linux/linux-cli-tasks.md

 ## Create and run Python Script
 On your GCP VM:

-Level 1
+#### Level 1
-Python script needs to accept an argument specify the website you want to get the HTML for & print it to the screen Install the requests package
+Python script needs to accept an argument specify the website you want to get the HTML for & print it to the screen.
+Install the requests package.
-Level 2
+#### Level 2
-Do it with a venv
+Do it with a venv.